 She did.
 Though Bruce insisted that a cruise out of Miami was an unmissable experience.

-Jamaica has a typical Caribbean topography of mountains, rainforests and reef-lined beaches and Jamaica's economy is heavily dependent on tourism.
+Jamaica has a tropical climate and is famous for its mountains, rainforests and reef-lined beaches.
+It's economy is heavily dependent on tourism.
 But it's also famous as the birthplace of reggae music (its capital Kingston is home to the Bob Marley Museum) and the Rastafari religion.
+Read more about Jamaica here.

 Ocho Rios, Jamaica

 Ocho Rios is a port town on the north coast of Jamaica, described as up-market and safe (unlike some parts of the island).
-It's a former fishing village, transformed into a too busy cruise ship resort and a packed bay beach, lined with hotels.
+It's a former fishing village, transformed into a too busy cruise ship resort and a packed bay beach.

 Back to Florida.